SAP-samples/btp-azure-opensap/Week2/Unit4/README.md

 ![service key detail](./images/48.png)

-2.27 Go back to the tab with the SAP SAP Cloud Integration web interface or open a new one.
+2.27 Go back to the tab with the SAP Cloud Integration web interface or open a new one.
 Navigate to the **Monitor** item in the navigation area.

 ![SAP Cloud Integration Monitor section](./images/49.png)

-2.28 In the **Manage Integration Content** area, select the **Started** tile to have a look at the REST API you have deployed in step 10.
+2.28 In the **Manage Integration Content** area, select the **Started** tile to have a look at the REST API you have deployed in step 2.11.

 ![SAP Cloud Integration Monitor section](./images/50.png)